-The project would expand the current sidewalk to comply with the City's sidewalk standards.
-Ultimately, the project's compliance to the City standards improves pedestrian and vehicular circulation and safety and is not expected to increase the risk of vehicle/bicycle/pedestrian conflict.
+The Project would require new access easement to accommodate a new meandering sidewalk (6-foot wide sidewalk) where no sidewalk exists.
+This requirement will meet City's sidewalk standards and an improved curb to meet City standards, the Project improves pedestrian and vehicular circulation and safety and is not expected to increase the risk of vehicle/bicycle/pedestrian conflict.
 The findings of the certified LUTE EIR pertaining to consistency with public transit, bicycle, and pedestrian plans and performance and safety of such facilities remain valid and no further analysis is required.